Young Alumni Commissioning Project Award Recipients

 The Creative Team:

 Rebecca Wahls (Director) is a freelance director and arts administrator.
-She is currently directing Spills, a new play by Mason alumna Ruthie Rado and Who What Where Theater Collective's current production.
-She recently directed Pippin for Monumental Theatre Company and has produced and directed all Who What Where shows, including last year’s audio play Midnight Tracks.
-Rebecca works at Studio Theatre as Executive Assistant and Artistic Coordinator.
-She has a B.F.A. in Theater from George Mason University ('15).
+She recently directed Pippin for Monumental Theatre Company and has produced and directed all Who What Where shows, including Spillsby fellow Mason alum Ruthie Rado and audio play Midnight Tracks.
+Rebecca works at Studio Theatre as Executive Assistant and Artistic Coordinator and is Artistic Associate for Acting for Young People.
+She has a B.F.A. in Theater from George Mason University.

 Andrew Reid (Director of Photography) is a local playwright and theater educator.
 Two of his plays, We Found the Wild Things and Saudade; the one where I miss you, have been produced by Who What Where Theater Collective and at the Capital Fringe Festival ('16) respectively.
 He is the drama teacher at Thomas Jefferson High School for Science and Technology.
 He has a B.A. in Theater from George Mason University ('16).